 Our mission is to:

-Produce world-class, world-wide research: with over 150 researchers from across campus and around the world, FSI is home to a diverse group of research centers and programs that address critical global issues.
+Produce world-class, worldwide research: With over 150 researchers from across Stanford’s campus and around the world, FSI is home to a diverse group of research centers and programs that pursue solutions to critical global issues.

-Teach and train tomorrow's leaders: Our faculty teach more than 65 classes a year, and mentor dozens of honors and graduate students through guided research.
+Prepare tomorrow's leaders: Our faculty teach more than 65 classes a year, mentor dozens of honors and graduate students through guided research, and train democracy activists from around the world.

-Engage policymakers: Our work provides context for decision-making in Washington, Geneva, Beijing and beyond.
+Engage policymakers: Our research flows from our home in Encina Hall to policymakers worldwide, providing data and scientific evidence for decision-making in Washington, Geneva, Beijing and beyond.

 At FSI, our areas of expertise are:

-Governance: addressing issues of democracy, dictatorship, corruption and poverty, our scholars and practioners produce expert research and train civil society activists around the world.
+Governance: addressing issues of democracy, dictatorship, corruption and poverty, our scholars and practitioners produce expert research and train civil society activists around the world.

 Security: We tackle a wide range of international security issues, from longstanding concerns like nuclear proliferation, regional conflict and military defense to new challenges such as cybersecurity and biosecurity.